How To Check If A Website Was Built Using WordPress

 Conclusion

-You may have different reasons for wanting to check a website’s CMS, but whatever the reason, you now know how to do just that and will do it with ease.
+You may have different reasons for wanting to check a website’s CMS, but whatever the reason, you now know how to do it easily.
 Found the method you liked best?
 Tell us about it in the comment section below.